zpatten/ztk/README.md

 - **ZTK::DSL**

   Create your own DSL in seconds by inheriting this DSL class.
 Featuring ActiveRecord style associations where DSL objects can `belong_to` or `has_many` other DSL objects.
+Read more at the [ZTK::DSL::Base](http://zpatten.github.io/ztk/ZTK/DSL/Base.html) documentation.

 - **ZTK::Background**